 This course is a study, in the broadest sense, of English classics.
 The selections are made, in the main, from the list recommended for college entrance.
-On the principle that impression is gained through expression, much dramatization and intrepretation are done.
-Last year the class dramatized Silas Marner..
-During the year 1917-18, the following classics were studied: Emerson's Essays, As You Like It, Browning's Shorter Poems, Burke's Speech on Conciliation, Midsummer Night's Dream, and Twelfth Night.
+On the principle that expression should follow impression, much dramatization and interpretation are done.
+Last year the class dramatized Silas Marner.
+During the year 1916-17, the following classics were studied: Emerson's Essays, As You Like It, Browning's Shorter Poems, Hamlet, Burke's Speech on Conciliation, and Midsummer Night's Dream.